-Note that the work in this paper is significantly different from our preliminary demo of Friendbook work [31] recommended friends to users based on the similarity of pictures taken by users.
-Activity Recognition To derive pôwi j dkP, we need to first classify or recognize the activities of users.
+Note that the work in this paper is significantly different from our preliminary demo work of Friendbook recommended friends to users based on the similarity of pictures taken by users.
+Activity Recognition To derive pðwi j dkÞ, we need to first classify or recognize the activities of users.
 Life styles are usually reflected as a mixture of motion activities with different occurrence probability.
-Therefore. two motion sensors, accelerometer and gyroscope, are used to infer users' motion activities.
-Generally speaking, two mainstream there are approaches: supervised learning and unsupervised learning.
+Therefore, motion two sensors, accelerometer and gyroscope, are used to infer users' motion activities.
+Generally mainstream speaking, there are two approaches: supervised learning unsupervised learning.
 For both approaches, mature techniques have been developed and tested.
-In practice, the number of activities involved in the analysis is unpredictable and it is difficult to collect a large set of ground truth data for each activity, which makes supervised learning algorithms unsuitable for our system.
-Therefore, we use unsupervised learning approaches to recognize activities.
+In practice, the number of activities involved in the analysis is unpredictable and it is difficult to collect a large set of ground truth data for each activity, which makes supervised learning algorithms unsuitable system.
+Therefore, unsupervised learning approaches recognize activities.
 Here, we adopt the popular K-means clustering algorithm [9] to group data into clusters, where each cluster represents an activity.
 Note that activity recognition is not the main concern of our paper.
 Other more complicated clustering algorithms can certainly be used.
 We choose K-means for its simplicity and effectiveness.